nooras/Java-Basics/DBMS.md

 Candidate key itself but only 1 Primary key pr relation efficient and minimal CK
 PK is the CK that is selected to uniqely identify a tuple in a relation.
+There cannot be more than 1 pk for a table
+Uniquly identifies a row.

 Table {A, B, C}